-With flavours ranging from hot pepper infused, wildflower, blueberry and the unusual Whiskey Infused Honey, there will be a flavour to suit everyone’s taste buds.
+With flavors ranging from hot pepper infused, wildflower, blueberry, and the unusual Whiskey Infused Honey, there will be a flavor to suit everyone’s taste buds.

-You can even have a sneak peak of their busy bees in their beehive.
+You can even have a sneak peek of their busy bees in their beehive.

 Named after the Niagara Falls in Ontario, this smaller version stands at 47.5m tall but a little narrower than the original.
 If you continue the trail you’ll find yourself at the Goldstream Trestle, but make sure not to cross it!